 A few straightforward ways to reduce what you spend:

 - Buy lumber in standard lengths.
-An 8 ft board is a standard cut at most suppliers.
-Buying boards that match your dimensions means you pay for what you use, not extra offcuts.
+An 8 ft board is a standard cut at most suppliers, so you pay for what you use with no wasted offcuts.

 - Source untreated wood locally.
 Smaller timber yards often stock it more affordably than large chain stores.